AdoNunes/DiscordAlertsTrader/README.md

 - Supporting manual trade execution through prompts if `auto_trade` is set to False in `config.ini`.

-Supports any Discord channel with structured alerts BTO and STC as message contents (not embedded)

-**Currently, version control for analysts portfolio is from server BullTrades.[you can see all historical stats]**
+**Currently, version control for analysts portfolio is from server BullTrades.[you can see all historical stats]** **Current Discord servers being used**:
-  - Invite link to BullTrades: [https://discord.gg/bulltrades](https://bulltrades.net/?ref=ndrjogi)
+- TradeProElite (good timing, profitable strategies): [invite link](https://tradeproelite.memberful.com/referral/vedpmz8)
+- BullTrades (good for shorting, see historical trades in the package): [invite link](https://bulltrades.net/?ref=ndrjogi)

+Supports any Discord channel with structured BTP/STC alerts as message contents (not embedded, yet)

 Let me know if you find the package useful or need support by dropping me an email or visiting the [discord server](https://discord.gg/9ejghcjpar)